 The Corning Court held that under this definition the time of day at which employees worked could not be relevant to working conditions.
 Thus, the fact that male employees worked the night shift and females the day shift did not make the jobs unequal.
 See also EEOC v.
 State of Delaware Dept. of Health and Social Services, 865 F.2d 1408, 1417 (3d Cir.
 1989) (rejecting the argument that working conditions are dissimilar if one employee sells products inside a store and another sells the products outside the establishment).

 In the leading case of Brobst v.
 Columbus Services Intern., 761 F.2d 148, 151 (3d Cir.
 1985), the court provided a number of guidelines for determining whether the plaintiff has met the burden of proving that she was doing “equal work” within the meaning of the Equal Pay Act.
 It noted that plaintiffs must establish their case “by proving actual job content; by the same token the employer may not rely merely on the job description.”
-Reviewing Third Circuit case law, the Brobst court analyzed the “equal work” requirement as follows:
+Reviewing Court of Appeals case law, the Brobst court analyzed the “equal work” requirement as follows:

 As our opinions show, the relevant issue is not the name under which the position was classified but what was actually done.
 See Usery v.
 Allegheny County Institution District, 544 F.2d 148 (3d Cir.
 1976); Shultz v.
 Wheaton Glass Co., 421 F.2d 259 (3d Cir.
 1970).